aarong/feedme-spec/README.md

 ### Actions

+#### Client

-Once a conversation is `Ready`, the client may transmit `Action` messages to the server at its discretion.
+Once a conversation is `Initiated`, the client may transmit `Action` messages to the server at its discretion.
 Clients need not await the response to one `Action` message before transmitting another.

+#### Server

-The server must respond to each valid `Action` message by returning an `ActionResponse` message referencing the same callback identifier.
+Once a conversation is `Initiated`, the server must respond to each valid `Action` message by returning an `ActionResponse` message referencing the same callback identifier.
+Any associated `FeedAction` messages sent to the client performing the action may be transmitted either before or after the `ActionResponse` message.

 ### Feeds